journeycruz/MySQL_Employee_Tracker/README.md

 ## Description

-This is a functional application that will connect to a MySQL database that holds employee data and allow a user to edit that data using the node.js and the command line.
+This is a functional application that will connect to a MySQL database that holds employee data and allow a user to edit that data using node.js and the command line.

 ## Installation